islender/Project-Shield-ISO-Builder/README.md

-# SMG Nvidia Shield for Wii
+# SMG Nvidia Shield for Wii ISO builder

 I lost the source code for this, however the "compiled" version is in releases (this was made in bash)

-You need WIT (wiims iso tools) installed to use this tool
+Grab your Super Mario Galaxy (any region) disc image